-A glimpse of the development of shopping over 300 years is provided by the National Library of Scotland's free exhibition, 'Sale of the Centuries'.
+A glimpse of the development of shopping over 300 years was provided by the National Library of Scotland's free exhibition, 'Sale of the Centuries'.

 Scots and shopping

-Open from 8 December to 12 February, this celebration of shopping in Scotland gives a flavour of how Scots shopped before 'malls' and online ordering came to dominate.
+Open from 8 December to 12 February, this celebration of shopping in Scotland gave a flavour of how Scots shopped before 'malls' and online ordering came to dominate.

-Material on display from NLS collections reveals, for instance:
+Material on display from the Library's collections revealed, for instance:

 - Why the Earl of Angus, who lived in Glasgow, brought his bread in Edinburgh in 1608.